Winter depression: Tips against the winter blues

 Winter depression is a seasonal affective disorder (SAD) that was scientifically studied for the first time in the 1980s.
-They are characterized by the fact that we feel bad nearly every year in the dark season, while symptoms in the spring (when the sun hours become more) just disappear again.
+They are characterized by the fact that we feel bad nearly every year in the dark season.
+In spring (when the sun hours become more) the symptons just disappear again.

 How to recognize a winter depression?